 Yemen: Conflict, Red Sea Attacks, and U.S. Policy

 Yemen is a conflict-afflicted nation along the strategic Bab al Mandab Strait, one of the world's most active shipping lanes.
 Since 2015, a civil war has pitted the Iran-backed Houthi movement against Yemen's internationally recognized government, its backers, and other anti-Houthi forces.
 Foreign intervention complicates the conflict, which has contributed to what United Nations agencies have described as "one of the largest humanitarian crises in the world."
 An uneasy truce has frozen conflict lines since 2022 (Figure 1).
-The Iran-backed Houthis have launched numerous attacks on international shipping since October 2023, ostensibly to compel Israel to end its war with Hamas.
-U.S.-led coalition patrol operations and counterstrikes seek to restore security in the Red Sea corridor, but Yemen's underlying conflict remains unresolved and the Houthis could pose long-term threats.
-In March 2025, President Donald Trump ordered an expanded campaign of military strikes against Houthi targets.
-The Houthis vowed to retaliate.
+The Iran-backed Houthis launched numerous attacks on international shipping from October 2023 to December 2024, before pausing these attacks for months then resuming them in July 2025.
+The Houthis continue to launch strikes against targets in Israel ostensibly to compel Israel to end its war with Hamas.
+From March to May 2025, U.S. forces expanded strikes against the Houthis to compel an end to Houthi maritime attacks.
+The Houthis agreed to end attacks on U.S. vessels in exchange for a halt to U.S. strikes under an Oman-mediated truce.
+Yemen's underlying conflict remains unresolved, and the Houthis pose enduring threats to shipping and to U.S. partners.

 Overview and Key Stakeholders